dpfens/World-Bank-Python/README.md

 - get(page=1, per_page=50]
     - Returns a list of all [Topics](#topic)

-See the [WorldBank Topic API](https://datahelpdesk.worldbank.org/knowledgebase/articles/898611-api-topic-queries) for more details
+See the [World Bank Topic API](https://datahelpdesk.worldbank.org/knowledgebase/articles/898611-api-topic-queries) for more details